-- 2.5.3 have the budget and correct authorisation to procure and award the contract before proceeding, - 2.5.4 ensure that contracts for which they are responsible are managed, - 2.5.5 keep a record of decisions made in connection with the procurement, - 2.5.6 ensure that any agents, consultants or contractual partners acting on their behalf also comply with the Authority's CSOs, - 2.5.7 provide suppliers with an official purchase order as generated by the finance system having a unique number (the only exceptions being for the supply of utilities and payment of rates), - 2.5.8 not place any order in advance of the official order. either verbally (e.g. by telephone) or in writing (e.g. by email)
+- 2.5.3 have the budget and correct authorisation to procure and award the contract before proceeding, - 2.5.4 ensure that contracts for which they are responsible are managed, - 2.5.5 keep a record of decisions made in connection with the procurement, - 2.5.6 ensure that any agents, consultants or contractual partners acting on their behalf also comply with the Authority's CSOs. - 2.5.7 provide suppliers with an official purchase order as generated by the finance system having a unique number, - 2.5.8 not place any order in advance of the official order. either verbally (e.g. by telephone) or in writing (e.g. by email)